What is Hive?

 Most line managers recognise that Hive offers unique opportunities for their team members to learn on the job, collaborate with other areas of the business, and bring those insightsback to the team.
 They also recognise there is a reciprocity - as it’s a great way to resource and engage other parts of the organisation in their priorities.

 There may be times where it’s simply not possible to release staff due to pressing needs or other priorities, and in those cases, we encourage open and transparent conversations.

 If Line Managers simply don’t ‘buy in’ into the concept, we recommend supporting those that do to play a leadership role - go where the energy is!

-Why would someone want to take on project work when they already have a role?
+Why would someone want to take on new work when they already have a role?